Eyap53/FastNoiseLite/README.md

 You can be install this package via the Unity Package Manager (UPM).
 In the top left of the Packages window, navigate to Add Package -> Add package from git URL and paste [https://github.com/Eyap53/FastNoiseLite.git](https://github.com/Eyap53/FastNoiseLite.git).

 All credits goes to Jordan Peck and the contributors of the FastNoiseLite library. [https://github.com/Auburn/FastNoiseLite.git](https://github.com/Auburn/FastNoiseLite.git).
-You may find a sponsor link there to support HIS work.
+You may find a sponsor link there to support **his** work.

 # FastNoise Lite